Arseni1919/Learning_DRL/README.md

 - **be cautious on good actions**: limiting how much you amplify good actions avoids premature convergence (overfitting) and maintains a healthier level of exploration

 This insight is quite striking, because it resembles us and animals and how we approach learning.
 Kalman and Tversky also discovered that humans treat $x$ units of loss much stronger than the same $x$ units of happiness.

+> On policy algorithm that is harsh on bad actions but is cautions with good ones.
+One of the best existing approaches as of by now.

 ### HER (2017)